 First things first: Understand HUL’s Standards of Leadership (SOLs).
 SOLs are competencies that Unilever expects its employees to embody and showcase in every single job at hand.
-As a candidate, if you can demonstrate these behaviours through your past experiences and/ or key decisions, you will stand out as a clear culture fit.
+As a candidate, if you can demonstrate these behaviors through your past experiences and/ or key decisions, you will stand out as a clear culture fit.
 Below we have tried to explain each SOL and ways to demonstrate them in an interview:

 1. Growth Mindset:

 To manifest growth mind set in an interview, try finding past experiences in your life where in you undertook the task with a clear intent to really ‘up’ the game.
 It can be your role in the marketing team of your under-grad college fest.
 Now how did you go about it?
 Was your benchmark the foot-falls achieved by the previous team, or did you aim to beat the best fest in the city, or the country?
 People with growth mindset are the ones who always hope for, believe in and work towards the best possible outcome.
 They challenge the status quo and push themselves and their team much beyond their ‘satisfactory’ performance.

 2. Bias for action:

 Definition: You bring a sense of urgency to getting things done and making tough decisions, avoiding over-debating or over-analyzing issues.
 You’re results-focused, and drive for simplification by keeping the end goal in sight at all times.